Louisiana’s Civil Law System

 It’s important that an attorney who wishes to practice in the Pelican State be familiar with all these unique aspects.
 The Louisiana Bar Exam, which is used to determine whether a candidate is qualified to practice law here, is a challenging test that has an essay-only format and holds the distinction of being the longest bar exam in the U.S. It consists of 21.5 total hours of testing on nine topic areas and is the only one that does not include administration of the Multistate Bar Examination.

-Experienced Louisiana attorney Chris Roy Jr., the founder of the Chris J. Roy, Jr. Law Firm, has practiced law for nearly 30 years.
+Experienced Personal injury attorney in Alexandria, LA Chris Roy Jr., the founder of the Chris J. Roy, Jr. Law Firm, has practiced law for nearly 30 years.
 He takes pride in helping people in Alexandria, Pineville, Rapides Parish, Grant Parish, Avoyelles Parish, Allen Parish, Vernon Parish, and throughout Central Louisiana.
 Benefit from his assistance and knowledge by contacting the firm for a free initial consultation.
 Call 1-318-487-9537 to get help today.